craftercms/docs/source/developers/developer-workflow/developer-workflow.rst

 Step 2: Create Your Project In Crafter Studio
 ---------------------------------------------

 Next, you want to log in to Crafter Studio as the admin user.
-The admin user has the rights to create new projects (called sites.)
-Click **Create Site**.
+The admin user has the rights to create new projects (called projectss.)
+Click **Create Project**.

 .. image:: /_static/images/developer/dev-cloud-platforms/create-site.png
-    :alt: Developer Workflow - Create Site via Crafter Studio
+    :alt: Developer Workflow - Create Project via Crafter Studio
     :width: 65 %
     :align: center

 |

-Clicking Create Site will present you with the Create Site dialog.
+Clicking Create Project will present you with the Create Project dialog.
 This dialog changes depending on what you choose.
 Below is an example of the dialog filled out in a way that creates your project locally.
 We will then add the Github repository as its upstream remote and push the initial project contents to the upstream repository.

 Let’s walk through each part of the dialog:

 .. image:: /_static/images/developer/dev-cloud-platforms/create-site-then-push-1.jpg
-   :alt: Developer How Tos - Create Site Dialog Walk Through step 1
+   :alt: Developer How Tos - Create Project Dialog Walk Through step 1
     :width: 50 %
    :align: center

 1. The first thing you need to do is to choose your blueprint.
 There are several out of the box blueprints provided by default.
 Choose one of these or one of your own.
 For our example, we’ll choose the Website Editorial blueprint.

    .. image:: /_static/images/developer/dev-cloud-platforms/create-site-then-push-2.png
-      :alt: Developer How Tos - Create Site Dialog Walk Through step 2
+      :alt: Developer How Tos - Create Project Dialog Walk Through step 2
       :width: 70 %
       :align: center

    |

-2. The next thing to do is give your site an ID.
+2. The next thing to do is give your project an ID.
 The ID itself doesn’t matter in a sense.
 It doesn’t need to match anything per se, technically speaking the only requirement is that it’s unique.
 That said, it’s a best practice to provide an ID that is meaningful/recognizable to the team.
 If your website is called FreshFlowers.com a good ID might be “freshflowerscom”.

-   Click on the **Review** button, then finally  click on the **Create Site** button to create your site.
+   Click on the **Review** button, then finally  click on the **Create Project** button to create your project.
 CrafterCMS will create the local repositories, search index and internal data structures required to support the project and install the blueprint.
-Your site should be created in a short while.
+Your project should be created in a short while.

-3. Once your site is created, the next step is to add a remote repository to your newly created site.
-Open the **Sidebar** then click on **Site Tools** -> **Remote Repositories**, then click on the **New Repository** on the top right.
+3. Once your project is created, the next step is to add a remote repository to your newly created project.
+Open the **Sidebar** then click on **Project Tools** -> **Remote Repositories**, then click on the **New Repository** on the top right.

    This will open up a dialog where we can fill in all the information for our remote repository.

    .. image:: /_static/images/developer/dev-cloud-platforms/create-site-then-push-3.png
-      :alt: Create Repository dialog to fill in information of remote repository being added to the site
+      :alt: Create Repository dialog to fill in information of remote repository being added to the project
       :width: 70 %
       :align: center